nicolaspearson/granite/README.md

 [code challenge](https://github.com/didomi/challenges/tree/master/backend).

 I implemented an authentication flow to ensure that only an authorized user is allowed to interact with their data.
-Their are pre-populated fixtures in the database which can be used for testing
+There are pre-populated fixtures in the database which can be used for testing
 purposes:

 ```json